Table of Contents

 Yes, a coolant centrifuge separates water-based, synthetic, and semi-synthetic coolants with the same efficiency.
 There is no difference between the various coolants from a centrifuge perspective.

-The following is a list of common problems associated with tramp oil in coolants.
+The following list of common problems associated with tramp oil in coolants.

 A tramp oil centrifuge is an industrial, 3-phase centrifuge designed to separate tramp oil from water-based coolants.
 It is a pass-through type of centrifuge that can separate the tramp oil from the coolants producing fresh, reusable machining coolant.